eddieblu/.github/profile/webServices/webSocket/chat/chat.md

 1. Run `npm install` from a console window in the example root directory.
 1. Run `npm install` from a console window in the example service subdirectory.
 1. Open up the code in VS Code and review what it is doing.
 1. Run and debug the example by pressing `F5` for the file `service/index.js`.
-You may need to select node.js as the debugger the first time you run.
+You may need to select Node as the debugger the first time you run.
 1. Run `npm run dev` from a console window in the example root directory.
 1. Open multiple browser windows and point them to http://localhost:5137.
 1. Provide a user name and start chatting.